nasa-jpl/ION-DTN/site-docs/docs/monitoring-guide.md

 ### Interpreting ionwatch Output

 **Healthy System:**
 All required daemons show "Running" status.
-Optional protocol daemons (CFDP, DTPC, BSSP) may show "Not Started" if those protocols are not configured.
+Optional protocol daemons (CFDP, DTPC) may show "Not Started" if those protocols are not configured.

 **Daemon Failure:**
 If a daemon shows "STALE" status, it has crashed or been killed.
 Check ion.log for error messages and restart the daemon or the entire ION node.